MikkelBerggreen/DevOps-MiniTwit/README.md

 # MiniTwit

-MiniTwit is an messaging application being converted from Flask to FastAPI
+MiniTwit is a messaging application being converted from Flask to FastAPI.

 # How to dockerise the app.